 Wildfire Recovery Resources

-Get the latest information on the fire conditions and assistance in our region
+Get the latest information on fire and flood conditions and assistance in our region

 2020 has been an exceptional year for disasters throughout the US, but in particular in California.
 From the global pandemic to racial inequities, we are now dealing with a pervasive and potentially catastrophic situation during the wildfire season.

-The CZU Lightning Complex, River, Carmel and Dolan fires have already devastated the Monterey Bay region area – and we still have several dry months ahead of us.
+The CZU Lightning Complex, River, Carmel and Dolan fires have already devastated the Monterey Bay region area – and now these burn areas represent a debris flow and mudslide risk.
 Below are some tools to help you monitor conditions in your area as well as tap into helpful resources for your home or business.